This article is part of a larger series on How to Do Payroll.

-Step 8.
-Document and store your payroll records.
-It is important to retain records for all employees for several years, including those who are no longer with your company.
+Step 8: Document and store your payroll records.
+It is important to retain records for all employees for several years, including those no longer with your company.
 If you need help with which records to keep, please see our article on retaining payroll records.

 Arizona requires that you maintain the following records for four years:

 - Accounting records (e.g., payroll journal, general journal, and general ledger)

 - Copies of federal and state tax reports